ilansas/react-native-navigation-drawer/README.md

 ## Properties
 - `frontView`: the fragment to be displayed on the main view
 - `routeFrontView`: callback to update the main view
-- `menu`: the menu
+- `menu`: the menu component
-- `slideWay`: the way the menu should open (from left or from right which is the default way)
+- `slideWay`: the side where the menu should come from (left or right, right is default)
+- `moveFrontView`: either the menu should move the front view or overlay it
+- `width`: width of the menu

 ## Methods
-Use it by using `this.refs`
+Use it with `this.refs`
 - `blockSlideMenu(boolean)`: to block the sliding when Slide Menu shouldn't open

 ## TODO
 - [ ] Improve acceleration
+- [ ] Choose animation
+- [x] Choose size of the menu
-- [ ] Choose eather the panel overlays the front view or it moves the front view (like it is right now)
+- [x] Choose if the panel overlays the front view or if it moves the front view (like it is right now)
-- [ ] Choosing animation
 - [x] Choose slide way (from left or right)
 - [x] Block slide menu when we decide to
 - [x] Publish to npm